Paw Print Art Memorial

 I created this paw print stamp from a silicone putty product purchased at a local craft store.
-Here it is on Amazon.
+You can also find it online.
 (This was after I tried a liquid messy silicone product – a yucky mess!
 The Silicone Putty worked way better with less mess.)

 I loved this putty as it was just like playing with playdough and easy to press into the impression, let harden, and get a positive that I could use as a stamp.

-Once we had the stamp made of Kitty’s paw print, it was easy to ink it, wipe away the excess ink on the edge of the purple stamp, and press it onto a piece of paper to get a hard copy of his pawprint.
-Here is the video on Facebook showing how to use this product.
+Once we had the stamp made of Kitty’s paw print, it was easy to ink it, wipe away the excess ink on the edge of the purple silicon stamp, and press it onto a piece of paper to get a hard copy of his pawprint.
+Here is the YouTube video showing how to use this product.

 Of course, if your pet is still with you, I suggest a mess-free ink pad which you can use to make a hard copy, an actual print on paper, of your companion’s pawprint.